Clive Caldwell: Middle East and North Africa

 I received radio warning that a large enemy formation was approaching from the North-West.
 No. 250 Squadron went into line astern behind me and as No. 112 Squadron engaged the escorting enemy fighters we attacked the JUs from the rear quarter.
 At 300 yards I opened fire with all my guns at the leader of one of the rear sections of three, allowing too little deflection, and hit No. 2 and No. 3, one of which burst into flames immediately, the other going down smoking and went into flames after losing about 1000 feet.
 I then attacked the leader of the rear section...from below and behind, opening fire with all guns at very close range.
 The enemy aircraft turned over and dived steeply... opened fire [at another Ju 87] again at close range, the enemy caught fire...and crashed in flames.
 I was able to pull up under the belly of one of the rear, holding the burst until very close range.
 The enemy... caught fire and dived into the ground.

 The citations for both the original DFC and the Bar were published in the same issue of the London Gazette, a supplement to that of 23 December 1941, dated 26 December 1941.
 The first citation described Caldwell as continuing to "take his toll of enemy aircraft" and that "he personally shot down 5 of the enemy's aircraft bringing his total victories to 12."
-The second that he "has performed splendid work in the Middle East operations", "shown dogged determination and high devotion to duty which have proved an inspiration to his fellow pilots", and that after receiving "wounds on his face, arms and legs...he courageously returned to the attack and shot down one of the hostile aircraft."
+The second said that he "has performed splendid work in the Middle East operations", "shown dogged determination and high devotion to duty which have proved an inspiration to his fellow pilots", and that after receiving "wounds on his face, arms and legs...he courageously returned to the attack and shot down one of the hostile aircraft."

 Michael Balss, in his book Deutsche Luftwaffe Losses & Claims, notes the discrepancy between the claim by 112 Squadron of five Ju 87 destroyed when the Luftwaffe lost only one, with two killed from I./StG 3, and a second of I./StG 1 being severely damaged (50%) with crew unhurt, both at Gubi.

 On 24 December 1941, Caldwell was involved in an engagement which mortally wounded another Luftwaffe ace, Hpt.
 Erbo Graf von Kageneck (credited with 69 air victories) of III./JG 27.
 Caldwell only claimed a "damaged" at the time, but postwar sources have attributed him with the kill.

 In January 1942, Caldwell was promoted to squadron leader and given command of No. 112 Squadron RAF, becoming the first EATS graduate to command a British squadron.
 112 Sqn at that time included several Polish aviators, and this was why Caldwell was later awarded the Polish Krzyż Walecznych (KW; "Cross of Valour").